CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/expression-language.md

 ## inputOutput Parameters

-With the Camunda `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with expression language.
+With the Operaton `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with expression language.

 Inside the expression some special variables are available which enable the access of the current